phylotastic/phylo_services_docs/SpeciesListServer/SpeciesListServicesDescription.md

     + Description:  true if the new list posted can be viewed by public.
 Otherwise false.
   + Property name: __list_species__
     + Data type: an array of complex json species object
-    + Description:  true if the new list posted can be viewed by public.
-Otherwise false.
+    + Description:  the data about species belonging to the list

 <a name="jsonspecies">The complex json species object</a> contains the actual data (species).
 It has the following properties: